isomerpages/govtech-stp/pages/Test page.md

 &#x2610;  <i><b>D) Submission of Health Declaration</b></i>

-Up to 72 hours before arrival in Singapore, travellers should submit an [SG Arrival Card](https://eservices.ica.gov.sg/sgarrivalcard/) (SGAC) with their pre-trip health and travel history declaration here.
+Up to 72 hours before arrival in Singapore, travellers must submit their pre-trip health and travel history declaration via <a href="https://eservices.ica.gov.sg/sgarrivalcard/" target="_blank">SG Arrival Card (SGAC)</a>.
+All SGAC submissions are free-of-charge, and <a href="/health/vtsg" target="_blank">fully vaccinated travellers</a> should also upload their digitally-verifiable vaccination certificate, i.e. certificate with a QR code.
+Upon verification, the travellers’ vaccination status will be reflected in HealthHub or the TraceTogether application for 30 days, which can be used in <a href="https://go.gov.sg/moh-smm" target="_blank">vaccinated-differentiated settings</a>.

 Travellers should **defer their travels** if they meet any of the following conditions:

 <ol style="font-size:18px; margin-bottom:0px; list-style-type:lower-roman">
 	<li style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Showing COVID-19 symptoms</li>